 contain a file named

-Specifies an optional output folder where you want merged result files to be saved.
+Specifies an optional output file path where you want merged result files to be saved.

 The output path is rarely needed when you start WinMerge from the command line.
 It is meant to be used with version control tools, where you might need to specify a output path for the result file.
 If you specify a output path, WinMerge still shows only two or three files in the File Compare window.
 However, if you save either of these files, it is written to the output path, leaving the two or three source files intact.